 The interest income fluctuation from year to year is the direct result of the cash balance and short-term investments available in each of the years.
 The timing of equity financing and ensuing exploration and operating expenses are the main factors affecting the level of funds invested from time to time.
-The variation in the interest rates also has an impact on the interest income but such variation has been minimal for the years 2017 to 2019.
-The higher loss in 2018 was mostly related to the exploration activities and expenses at Brabant in Saskatchewan compared to 2017 and 2019.
-The total assets in 2020 included \$2.06 million in cash compared to \$1.43 in 2019 and \$1.18 million in 2018.
+The variation in the interest rates also has an impact on the interest income but such variation has been minimal for the years 2019 to 2021.
+The higher loss in 2021 was related to the increased exploration activities at HPM during the year.
+In 2020 and 2019, the majority of the exploration was on Brabant Lake.
+The total assets in 2021 and 2020 included \$1.79 million and \$2.06 million in cash respectively compared to \$1.43 in 2019.

-SUMMARY OF QUARTERLY RESULTS
+SELECTED QUARTERLY RESULTS